pjanec/Assed/docs/Inheritance and templating.md

 * **Scenario:** You need to deploy your application to multiple geographic regions (US-East, EU-West, Asia-Pacific).
 The core infrastructure (the list of servers, databases, etc.) is identical in every region, but specific properties like network endpoints or resource sizes must change.
 * **Primary Model Used:** **Structural Inheritance**.
 * **Implementation:**
-  1. Create a single structural template, BaseRegionEnv, that contains all the standard Node and Package assets.
+  1. Create a single structural template, BaseRegionDistro, that contains all the standard Node and Package assets.
-  2. Create three new environments: US-East-Env, EU-West-Env, and Asia-Pacific-Env.
-All three set their templateFqn to BaseRegionEnv.
+  2. Create three new distros: US-East-Distro, EU-West-Distro, and Asia-Pacific-Distro.
+All three set their templateFqn to BaseRegionDistro.
-  3. In each specific region environment, you create a small number of local override assets (e.g., an Option asset named RegionConfig) to specify the unique endpoints for that region.
+  3. In each specific region distro, you create a small number of local override assets (e.g., an Option asset named RegionConfig) to specify the unique endpoints for that region.
 * **Benefit:** You have a single source of truth for your infrastructure layout.
-Adding a new LoggingService to all regions requires adding it only once to BaseRegionEnv.
+Adding a new LoggingService to all regions requires adding it only once to BaseRegionDistro.

 #### **Use Case 2: Tiered Service Levels (Free vs. Pro)**